zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 5. As a result two files will be generated in the frameworks folder:
 * ```FAILED_COMMANDS.txt``` - conatains failed commands.
 * ```UNDETECTED_COMMANDS.txt``` - contains undetected commands.

+## How To Work with Tasks
+6. Choose the obfuscation function which you are going to work on from this table:

 6. Develop your regexes, add them in the ```$regexDetectionTerms``` array in this [this code block](https://github.com/danielbohannon/Invoke-DOSfuscation/blob/master/Invoke-DOSfuscationTestHarness.psm1#L293-L296) like that:
 ![example1](https://i.ibb.co/Px4DqKk/image.png)
 7. Rerun the test and see whats left, keep trying...